dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/00-introduction/en.md

 subCategory: Africa 2017
 description: A second and final call for proposals from sub-Saharan Africa will take place in 2017.
 image: /images/picasso-bug-Sphaerocoris-annulus-Roberts.jpg
 imageTitle: Picasso bug (*Sphaerocoris annulus*).
-Used by permission &copy; 2013 Jeremy Roberts.
+Used by permission © 2013 Jeremy Roberts.
 imageLink: https://flic.kr/p/ixNaSz

 ---